yakubinaweed/opentrons-ot2-nanopore-library-prep/README.md

   - For 1-7 input samples: **1 x 20/300 µL Tiprack** suffices.

 #### 4. **Reagents:**
 Refer to the official Nanopore Library Prep Sequencing Kits (SQK-LSK114) for specific reagents needed for the protocol. **Stock plates** for Armadillo are created through another custom protocol, allowing long-term storage and easy grab-and-go access.
-The reagents required for each DNA sample are:
+The reagents required for 1 DNA sample is:

 - **Ampure Beads**: 100 µL
 - **80% Ethanol**: 500 µL